 North Country Brewing Company has always thrived on the belief of Our annual Brewfests have raised over $50,000 for Slippery Rock Development, which has helped maintain Slippery Rock’s appearance and upkeep.
 Jodi and Bob coordinated and funded “Polish the Rock,” a yearly community clean-up day in which local business owners, residents, SRU students, and faculty cleaned Main Street to include fresh mulch in the planters.
 NCBC invited all volunteers for soup and beverages for their efforts.

 Over the years, Jodi and Bob saw such demand for their brew that they decided to open a production facility.
 North Country Canning Company officially came to be in 2013 and has been producing and canning North Country’s most popular brews.
 Since its inception, the production facility has shipped beer to every county in Pennsylvania, Ohio, and will soon offer its wares in Florida.

 In 2013, the McCaffertys found themselves at a crossroad: The Harmony Inn, which is the establishment where the two met, was up for sale.
 They could not pass on this opportunity, so Jodi and Bob purchased the inn and took it under the North Country umbrella.
 Since reopening the establishment in September 2014, The Harmony Inn has continued to offer the same quality and tradition that patrons have always come to expect.

-As we pass our tenth anniversary, who knows what stories have yet to come to be for North Country Brewing Company?
+As we pass our twenty-fifth anniversary, who knows what stories have yet to come to be for North Country Brewing Company?
 All we know is that it has been an interesting ride coming to this destination, and we look forward to sharing the next ten years with you.